 Increased flood and drought mitigation

-The WILD Project seeks to integrate all activities, which using the ILD approach, could all work together to be complementary to WFD delivery by strengthening and signposting to existing schemes: increasing capacity and directly delivering where there are gaps.
+The WILD Project seeks to integrate all activities which, using the ILD approach, could all work together to be complementary to WFD delivery by strengthening and signposting to existing schemes, increasing capacity and directly delivering where there are gaps.

 The initial task is to

-Further scope the project area for natural assets, features, partner target areas, strategies and existing projects:.
-To facilitate this, GIS data is being compiled by Gloucestershire County Council and being made locally available and relevant for all parishes by a part time project coordinator funded by the FWAG SW Englands Fields project).
-The Englands Fields Project was funded by Defra to help the rebuilding of FWAG across the South West, which funds 10 part time FWAG SW advisers and 4 part time assistant advisers, working to support the work of the EA and NE.
+Further scope the project area for natural assets, features, partner target areas, strategies and existing projects.
+To facilitate this, GIS data is being compiled by Gloucestershire County Council and being made locally available and relevant for all parishes by a part time project coordinator funded by the FWAG SW Englands Fields project.
+(The Englands Fields Project was funded by Defra to help the rebuilding of FWAG across the South West, which funds 10 part time FWAG SW advisers and 4 part time assistant advisers, working to support the work of the EA and NE).

 Figure 4: Example programmes that will be integrated by the WILD project to